> Jewish > The Shrine of the Book

 The Dead Sea Scrolls and Christianity

-Although the Dead Sea Scrolls do not contain any copies of the New Testament, they do reflect a community that shared many values with the early Christians.
-Both rejected the temple in Jerusalem, both were relating to prayer and using water in their rituals, and both were expecting a messiah.
-Furthermore, many scholars believe John the Baptist was a member the Dead Sea Scrolls community, at least for a while.
+Although the Dead Sea Scrolls do not contain copies of the New Testament, they reflect a community that shared many values with the early Christians.
+Both rejected the temple in Jerusalem, related to prayer, used water in their rituals, and anticipated a messiah.
+Furthermore, many scholars believe John the Baptist was a member of the Dead Sea Scrolls community for a certain period.

 A tour of the Israel Museum can be combined in a day tour of Jerusalem.